volkziem/FreiaThermometer/Readme.md

 # FREIA Thermometer

-In order to present the current outdoors temperature in an attractive way in our lab called FREIA, I use a fairly robust DS18b20 thermometer that has the sensor encapsulated in a waterproof sensor-head with a robust cable attached.
+In order to present the current outdoors temperature in an attractive way in our lab called FREIA, I use a fairly rugged DS18b20 thermometer that has the sensor encapsulated in a waterproof sensor-head with a robust cable attached.
 An Arduino NANO reads out the thermometer and displays the temperature with the help of a NeoPixel strip with sixty